Quicklist: Types of Milk

 Cereal works best with whole milk.
 When it is designed by different cereal brand companies, this is the standard milk used because it is the most popular.
 If this milk is too thick or has too many calories, 1% milk is another option.

 A good cappuccino is all about foam.
 In order to achieve the best smoothness and creaminess that makes the drink, you need whole milk for your cappuccino.
-You may be able to use 2% if you really want to cut out some fat, but you will not get the same smoothness and the foam will lost its form quickly.
+You may be able to use 2% if you really want to cut out some fat, but you will not get the same smoothness, and the foam will lose its form quickly.